TheXbomber/FATFileSystem/README.md

 # FATFileSystem

 TODO:
-- To implement seek in file I need to implement a system that utilizes the current file position
+- Ability to write a file in a position other the the end
-- In read_file: pos, n_bytes
-- In write_file: pos
+- Improve seek in file

 IMPLEMENTED:
 - Create file